jmonlong/jmonlong.github.io/content/fixed/joinus2024.md

 ![half](/img/inserm.jpg)
 ![half](/img/irsd.png)

-We could introduce the institute and our ongoing projects in more details, but also explore new projects to present at the national INSERM competition to get a new permanent researcher position.
+We could introduce the institute and our ongoing projects in more details, but also explore new projects for an application to INSERM’s national competitive recruitment.
 Among others, bioinformatics techniques for variant annotation and interpretation, large-cohort analysis (e.g. GWAS, imputation), rare disease genomic diagnostic and regulatory relationship identification could be exciting themes to explore together.

 #### More information about us